directus-labs/guest-authoring/monitoring_flows_and_extensions/index.md

 **meta** is a JSON object, holding all additional information.

-## Create a monitoring & logging pipeline
+## Create a Monitoring and Logging Pipeline
 With our collection setup, let's create a trigger Flow whose purpose is to set the event date and merge all metadata.
 This flow will be triggered by other flows each time we want to log an event.

 ![A Flow which creates event logs](create_event_log.png "")